zama-ai/concrete/docs/getting-started/quick_start.md

 ## Creating a compiler

-To compile the function, you need to create a `Compiler` by specifying the function to compile and encryption status of its inputs:
+To compile the function, you need to create a `Compiler` by specifying the function to compile and the encryption status of its inputs:

 <!--pytest-codeblocks:skip-->
 ```python